Casual picture of me in a balloon chair C. E. Brasseur

 GALEX flare with associated Kepler data

 In collaboration with Dr. Rachel Osten, I have produced two studies of stellar flares in the optical and near-ultraviolet.
 In Brasseur et al. 2019 we present a collection of short-duration ultra-violet flares in data from the GALEX space telescope.
 In Brasseur et al. 2023 we combine the GALEX data with coincident optical data from the Kepler space telescope.
-In this study we show that current flare models significantly underestimate the amont of UV radiation as compared to optical flux, and highlights the need for more physically grounded approximations for flare energy fractionation.
+In this study we show that current flare models significantly underestimate the amont of UV radiation as compared to optical flux, and highlight the need for more physically grounded approximations for flare energy fractionation.

 Talks